mavrkofficial/InkyBuyBot/README.md

   ```
   https://explorer.inkonchain.com/tx/{tx_hash}
   ```
+  (Always 0x-prefixed)

 ### 5. Security Practices

 - **Private Key Encryption:** All private keys are encrypted at rest using Fernet (AES-256).
 - **Access Control:** Only the Telegram user who owns a wallet can access its private key.
 - **No Sensitive Data in Code:** No private keys, sensitive API keys, or .env secrets are included in the codebase or documentation.
 - **Error Handling:** The bot gracefully handles errors such as unsupported tokens, failed swaps, and RPC timeouts.
+If a previous transaction is pending, the user is told to wait before making another trade.

 ---